OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Experiments

-{\bf Ablation study\quad} In Tab.~\ref{table:generation},~\ref{table:segmentation} and \ref{table:clustering}, we provide multiple versions of our method for ablation.
+{\bf Ablation study\quad} In Tab.~\ref{table:generation},\ref{table:segmentation}, we provide multiple versions of our method for ablation.
 In the version without real reconstruction, we only add fake image reconstruction in Phase II, meaning that real images did not pass through the network during training.
 Another variant employs only the first phase of training.
-Finally, a third variant trains all losses at once, without multi-phase training.
-In addition, in the supplementary, we provide an ablation study supporting mixup, bypass connections, and various loss terms.
+Finally, a third variant trains without multi-phase scheduling.
+These tests show the contribution of the multiple paths and the multi-phase scheduling.
+In Tab.~\ref{table:ablation}, we provide an extensive ablation study on three aspects.
+In (a), we compared layer and instance normalization~\cite{ulyanov2016instance} methods in the generators.
+Our ``GLU layer normalization'' outperformed all other options.
+In (b), we turned of intersection modules between encoders and generators.
+The experiment shows that these models strongly improve the CIS, which explains why our method outperformed FineGAN and StackGANv2 in conditional generation.
+In (c), we evaluated the contribution of selected novel losses, which affected all scores.
+Together, all these experiments show the contribution of the proposed novelties in our method.